kkipngenokoech/African-MRS-Tutorials/Google-Colab/0_Download_Quantum_ESPRESSO_Hard.md

 ## Other Things to Install

-Then I would recommend installying numpy, matplotlib, and scipy (see this [Getting Started page](https://wiki.max-centre.eu/index.php/Getting_Started))
-And also ASE (usually `pip3 install ase` in the terminal works, but be careful because recent versions of ASE are not very backwards-compatible.)
+Then I would recommend installying numpy, matplotlib, and scipy (see this [Getting Started page](https://wiki.max-centre.eu/index.php/Getting_Started)), and also ASE (usually `pip3 install ase` in the terminal works, but be careful because recent versions of ASE are not very backwards-compatible.)

 Feel free to reach out to any one of the workshop facilitators for help at any point!